EVERY PERSON HAS A DIFFERENT EXPERIENCE WITH ASTHMA AND MAY HAVE A DIFFERENT TRIGGER

 - Approach your state’s Environment Protection Authority (EPA)

 Winter triggers may also include changes in temperature, dust mites, pollens and mould.
-Identifying, managing and avoiding exposure where possible to confirmed triggers may help improve asthma control.
-However, it is impossible to control your environment all the time.
-So it’s important to take actions for your health to minimise the impact triggers have on you, such as:
+Asthma control may be improved when your triggers are known, managed or avoided.
+However, it is impossible to control all your triggers all the time.
+Instead, work on what you can control by lowering the impact triggers have, such as:

-- Use your asthma preventer regularly, as usual, to reduce your lung’s sensitivity to triggers
+- Using your asthma preventer regularly, as usual, to reduce your lung’s sensitivity to triggers

-- Make sure to wash your spacer after you have been sick
+- Making sure to wash your spacer after you have been sick

-- Talk to your doctor or pharmacist about the benefits of using a preservative-free saline nasal spray or sinus irrigation to reduce and wash away allergens, irritants and viruses breathed into your nose.
+- Talking to your doctor or pharmacist about the benefits of using a preservative-free saline nasal spray or sinus irrigation to reduce and wash away allergens, irritants and viruses breathed into your nose.

 Using a preservative-free saline nasal spray or sinus irrigation: